 Jesus was casting out demons and putting people back in their right minds.
 And instead of being thankful, some in the crowds wanted to be critical of the source of Jesus’ ability.
 It can be disheartening when we struggle to do something good and then are accused of doing the good work for self-serving or self-glorification purposes.

-In our faith history, the scriptures, in particular Ezra, has recorded good works done by two kings of Persia who were not Hebrews but by the power of God, Cyrus and Darius assisted the Hebrew people in the re-establishment of Jerusalem (Ezra, chapters 1 through 6).
+In our faith history, the scriptures, in particular Ezra, is recorded good works done by two kings of Persia who were not Hebrews but by the power of God, Cyrus and Darius, assisted the Hebrew people in the re-establishment of Jerusalem (Ezra, chapters 1 through 6).
 These kings gained nothing from these godly acts.
 But both believed that God Almighty wanted them to do this good work.
 They did it not for themselves, but because it pleased God.

-Our Lord Jesus also informs his critics to understand that God works in mysterious ways.
+Our Lord Jesus also informs the critics to understand that God works in mysterious ways.
 He said to them about his casting out the demon, “But if it is by the finger of God that I cast out the demons, then the kingdom of God has come to you” (Luke 11:20).